TuxVinyards/qqX/README.md

 Download the latest qqX release [here](https://github.com/TuxVinyards/qqX/releases/latest) and run the installer.

-qqX will auto-detect if new releases are available & quietly prompt for updates
+qqX will auto-detect if new releases are available & quietly prompt for updates.

+Use the installer to update, reinstall, uninstall or reconfigure.

 ## Beta notes

 The scripts have been stable and polished since beta 12 and the installer has been tested on a variety of mainstream distros.
-Feedback, positive or constructive, at <https://discord.gg/sNmz3uw> please ...
+Feedback, positive or constructive, at <https://discord.gg/sNmz3uw>